letmejustputthishere/game_of_life/README.md

 Open the canister frontend in your web browser.
-You can either run the provided `start.sh` shellscript when on macOS our linux (you might need to edit the file with 'chmod +r start.sh' to be able to execute it)
+You can either run the provided `start.sh` shellscript when on macOS our linux (you might need to edit the file with 'chmod +x start.sh' to be able to execute it)
 ```bash
 ./start.sh
 ```